 - May break off of spool: Some users have reported that the string can be quite brittle and breaks easily.

-- Longer life, Better performance, Faster acceleration Made in the USA - Our design is based on cutting edge technology that delivers longer life, better performance, faster acceleration, level flight characteristics
+- Longer life, Better performance, Faster acceleration - Our design is based on cutting edge technology that delivers longer life, better performance, faster acceleration, level flight characteristics

 - Low-noise - The patented design on Husqvarna's low-noise lines reduces the noise level by 50 % which gives a better working environment